More and more of us are working from home these days. And it’s no longer just freelancers who are dodging the commute.

 Sound and music tools

-To solve the problem, there are a number of nifty apps that aim to fill the gap, and our favourite is free web app Coffitivity.
-This recreates the ambient sounds of a cafe to boost your creativity, and it really did work in getting us more motivated.
+There are many nifty apps that aim to fill the gap, and our favourite is free web app Coffitivity.
+This recreates the ambient sounds of a cafe to boost your creativity, and it did work in getting us more motivated.

-If you want a wider range of sound environments to choose from, though, iOS app Ambiance claims to be an "environment enhancer".
+If you want a more extensive range of sound environments to choose from, though, iOS app Ambiance claims to be an "environment enhancer".
 Designed to help you create the perfect ambient atmosphere to relax, focus or reminisce, it offers you the choice of over 3,500 free sounds.

 Or there’s Brain FM, another iOS app, which offers ‘music as brain stimulation’.
 Select the mental state you wish to achieve and the app, which is apparently based on the work of auditory neuroscientists, will deliver an individualised soundtrack to help you concentrate better.